BlasBenito/myWebsite/content/post/06_target_encoding/index.markdown

 ## [10] "continent"          "region"             "subregion"
 ```

-And their number of categories:
+And finally, their number of categories:

 ```r